Quantum diamond microscopy with optimized magnetic field sensitivity and sub-ms temporal resolution: Results

 \section{Results}

 The shot-noise-limited continuous wave (CW) magnetic field sensitivity,$\eta_{CW}$, is given by~\cite{bar16,dre11}:

-where R is the photon-detection rate, $\Delta\nu$ is the linewidth, and $C$ is the ODMR contrast.
+where R is the photon-detection rate, {$\delta\nu$} is the linewidth, and $C$ is the ODMR contrast.
 To minimize the $\eta_{CW}$, we adopt several methods to obtain a higher ODMR contrast in Eq.
 (2).
 The first method is projecting a magnetic field equally along all the NV axes.
 We compare the ODMR spectra where the external magnetic fields are aligned along the $<$111$>$ and $<$001$>$ directions of the crystal, as shown in Fig.~\ref{fig3}(a).
-When the magnetic field is along the $<$001$>$ direction of the crystal, the ODMR contrast can be maximized~\cite{bar16,shi22}.
+When the magnetic field is along the $<$001$>$ direction of the crystal, the ODMR contrast can be {increased by 2.6 times compared to the ODMR in case of the $<$111$>$ alignment~\cite{bar16,shi22}.
+The magnetic field sensitivity will be enhanced by 1.5 (= 2.6/$\sqrt3$)times due to the magnetic field projection onto the four NV axes~\cite{fes20}}.
 Hereafter, we fix the external field along the $<$001$>$ direction.
 The second method is to simultaneously excite the three HF features (SR + HF) instead of exciting a single frequency (SR).
 The ODMR contrast is improved by 2.4 times, compared to that in SR, as shown in Fig.~\ref{fig3}(b).
 The third method involves applying DR along with HF driving (DR + HF).
 This further enhances the contrast compared to that in SR + HF, as shown in Fig.~\ref{fig3} (b).
 DR is essential for minimizing errors in the magnetic field due to temperature drift in the system~\cite{fan13,mam15,shi22}.

 The magnetic field sensitivity can be expressed as $\eta = \delta B\sqrt T$, where $\delta B$ is the minimum detectable magnetic field, and T is the measurement duration.
 The minimum magnetic field is given by the standard deviation of a series of measurements~\cite{har21,par22b} .
-To determine the minimum magnetic field, a test field is applied along the z-axis of the crystal.
+To determine the minimum magnetic field, a test field is applied along the $z$-axis of the crystal.
 The test field is found to be 6.8 $\mu$T, and the projected magnetic field along the NV axes is 4 $\mu$T. The frame rate of the camera is 114 Hz (8.8 ms, $f_{mod}$ = 2.5 kHz, 22 cycles), and 110 frames are collected for the estimation.